badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# Here we use an _anonymous function_ to loop through our model.
-What's an easier way to call the `viewThumbnail`?
+# Here's an example of a simple `record`.
+How do we change the name?

 <!-- -------------------------------------------------------------------------